kiddo4/kiddo4/README.md

 ## About Me

-- 🌟 Software Developer with a focus on  Dart, Flutter, Python, Django, and a touch of JavaScript.
+- 🌟 Software Developer with a focus on  Dart, Flutter, Python, Django, Swift, Rust, and a touch of JavaScript.
-- 💡 Founder of @shoptinga, an exciting startup aiming to revolutionize the way people shop.
 - 🚀 Committed to leveraging technology to create meaningful solutions and improve lives.
 - 🌍 Dedicated to driving change and progress in Africa's tech ecosystem.
 ## <img src="https://media.giphy.com/media/ZCN6F3FAkwsyOGU2RS/giphy.gif" width="40"> **GitHub Analytics:**